The Essential Qualities of a Good Story

 From an interview with Mickey Hoffman, author of School of Lies

 I want the main characters to have a “quest.”
-The quest can be a real journey or one in their heads and if there’s mystery involved all the better.
+The quest can be a real journey or one in their heads, and if there’s a mystery involved, all the better.

 From an interview with Michael Murphy, author of Scorpion Bay

 In my opinion, a good story has conflict throughout and characters the reader will care about.
-I don’t believe the story, what happens to the characters is nearly as important has how these events impact the character’s lives, how they’ve evolved and grown, or in some instances, how they’ve stuck to their principles and not changed by events in the story.
+I don’t believe the story; what happens to the characters is nearly as important as how these events impact the characters’ lives, how they’ve evolved and grown, or in some instances, how they’ve stuck to their principles and not changed by events in the story.
 An example of this type of story would be the movie High Noon.